ansarada/ui-toggle/README.md

 jQuery-based toggle control, aka. toggle button.
 Uses radio buttons to provide two named states, usually on/off or yes/no but can be any mutually-exclusive states.

+## Support

+Will not work on non-es6 browsers without consuming via babel.

 ## Features

 - Keyboard accessible (tab to the control, then use cursor keys to change the toggle)